 Getting a NEXPLANON® implant at University Health Services requires two appointments.
 At the first appointment, you’ll meet with a healthcare provider to determine if NEXPLANON® is right for you.
 You’ll discuss insurance coverage, the insertion process, and what to expect during and after the procedure.
 At the second appointment, your healthcare provider will insert NEXPLANON®.

-To discuss NEXPLANON® as a possible method of contraception for you, call (512) 471-4955 to make an appointment with a healthcare provider in Women's Health.
+To discuss NEXPLANON® as a possible method of contraception for you, call (512) 471-4955 to make an appointment with a healthcare provider in the Gynecology clinic.

 100 West Dean Keeton Student Services Building (SSB)